China and the EU agree on steps to resolve their dispute over EV imports

 EU-based manufacturers represented 74% of total EU car sales in the first half of 2025, the ACEA said.
 Germany still produced about 20% of cars sold in the EU, followed by Spain, Czechia and France.

-By 2030, Chinese automakers are likely to double their European market share to 10%, according the consultancy AlixPartners estimated last year.
+By 2030, Chinese automakers are likely to double their European market share to about 10%, according the consultancy AlixPartners last year.